seid-ahmed12/portfolio/README.md

 🖱️ Smooth hover effects and transitions make the section visually engaging and interactive.

-🧠 Includes skills like HTML5, CSS3, JavaScript, React, Node.js, and Bootstrap.
+🧠 Includes skills like HTML5, CSS3, JavaScript, React, Node.js, and Tailwind CSS.

  ---

 ## 💼 Projects Section

 📁 Highlights my recent or demo web development projects.

 🖼️ Each project card includes a project image, title, short description, and a demo link.